St. Helena Island (Maryland): History

 Following Burnett's death in 1944, the island was sold to Eugene Raney, a beer distributor and operator of several bowling alleys in Maryland but who resided in Kensington, MD (Montgomery County).
 Raney leased several buildings, one of which would become a restaurant, to John Emory, well known for his Four Corners' restaurant in Silver Spring, Maryland.
 During this period, St. Helena was recognized for its swanky island club, boasting a casino and regularly hosting members of Congress, judges, and other prominent citizens, including Governor William Preston Lane Jr. The club was also home to several slot machines.
 In 1951 five nickel and two quarter slot machines, as well as two nickel "bandits" were seized in a police raid.
 Both Raney and Emory were taken into custody and later convicted of slot-machine violations.
 The owner of the machines, Nick Andrews of Glen Burnie, Maryland, was also convicted for illegal operation of slot machines on the island.

-A c.
-1955 report mentions the never-realized proposal that St. Helena ought to be bought by the State as a site of an institution for the criminally insane by County Manager Edward R. Lonergan who described his proposal as "a sort of Alcatraz Island of Maryland."
-The island was subdivided and sold in 1956, passing through several owners.
-Emmitt Brandt, president of Annapolis Utilities and Robert Merrick, chairman of the board of Equitable Trust occupied homes on the island.
+In 1953, County Manager Edward R. Lonergan proposed that St. Helena Island be purchased by the State as the site of an institution for the criminally insane, describing it as “a sort of Alcatraz of Maryland.”
+The island was subdivided and sold in 1956, to Court of Appeals Judge Stedman Prescott, Jr., Emmitt Brandt, president of Annapolis Utilities and Robert Merrick, chairman of the board of Equitable Trust.

+In 1958, Broadwater, Inc., working with Eva Gude Brandt (wife of Emmitt Brandt), intended to develop the island "as an exclusive residential area."

-Eugene Raney and his wife continued to use Paul Burnett's brick mansion as their personal vacation home, loaning it out to friends and business colleagues throughout and until the late 1950s.
-Raney finally sold the brick mansion to Judge Stedman Prescott Jr. of Maryland's Court of Appeals; in September 1961 Judge Prescott nearly lost his island mansion to a fire started by malfunctioning electrical equipment.
-The fire was brought under control by nearly 100 fireman rushed to the island by private boats from the Herald Harbor, Maryland.
+Judge Prescott notably commuted from the island to his Annapolis courthouse office by helicopter when the river froze over.
+In September 1961 Judge Prescott nearly lost his island mansion to a fire started by malfunctioning electrical equipment.
+The fire was brought under control by nearly 100 fireman rushed to the island by private boats from Herald Harbor, Maryland.

+Ophthalmologist Charles E. Iliff, III, M.D. purchased the mansion along with other lots on the north end of the island from Judge Prescott's estate in the early 1970s.
+By 1976, Iliff had purchased additional lots from Broadwater, Inc., south of the mansion.
+In 1987, Dr. Iliff sold the mansion to Chris Coile, a Realtor.

-In the late 1990s, controversy surrounded Little Round Bay and St. Helena when Keith Osborne of Fantasy Island Management Inc. purchased Prescott's mansion.
-Osborne promoted the 6.5 acre estate as a wedding and event center.
+In 1995, Coile sold the mansion to Keith Osborne of Fantasy Island Management Inc. Osborne promoted the 6.5 acre estate as a wedding and event center.
 After a great deal opposition from neighbors, the Severn River Association voted to oppose all commercial activity on the island in November 1999.
 Osborne stirred up more controversy in 2001, when he sold his portion of the island to the Hartman family and later that year, attempted to sue his former St. Helena neighbors Mary-Anne and Walter D. Pinkard Jr. and his brothers, Robert and Gregory Pinkard.
 The case was dropped and in 2002 Osborne was sentenced to 18 months in federal prison for tax evasion.